VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 Multi-Platform PubSub With Federation
 -------------------------------------

-For multi-platform PubSub communication, it is sufficient to have federation link from the downstream server to the upstream server.
-In case of bi-directional data flow, links have to established in both the directions.
+For multi-platform PubSub communication, it is sufficient to have a single federation link from the downstream server to the upstream server.
+In case of bi-directional data flow, two links have to established in both the directions.

 .. image:: files/multiplatform_pubsub.png